The New GRE is Nearly 2 Hours Shorter: Everything you Need to Know

 Then:

-1) Go to the ETS website and "purchase" (for $0) the free GRE PowerPrep Online tests.
-This cloud-based software contains the only 2 real CATs (computer adaptive tests) that are freely made available to the public.
-After familiarizing yourself with the program using the Test Preview tool, take the first of the two practice tests (if you're looking for a diagnostic score, then make sure to select the timed test--the untimed test will not give you a score and is exactly the same as Timed Practice Test #1, with easy second sections).
-If you're anxious about taking a practice test at this point, then feel free to go ahead and take the untimed version—though you should be aware that it won't be scored
+Note: if you're looking for a diagnostic score, then make sure to select the timed test--the untimed test will not give you a score, and is exactly the same as Timed Practice Test #1, with easy second sections.
+If you're anxious about taking a practice test at this point, then feel free to go ahead and take the untimed version—though you should be aware that it won't be scored.

 Your score on Timed Practice Test #1 is your baseline score.
 If your initial score is low, don’t worry—you haven’t started preparing yet.
 If for some reason you’re not yet comfortable taking the first practice test, then switch steps #2 and #1.
-Save the other PowerPrep test and take it as your final practice test shortly before your test date.

-Quick tip: If you choose to write the essay, then please be warned that the GRE Prep software has a bad reputation for swallowing up test-takers' essays--the software is a bit clunky, and for some reason, after you write them they have a tendency to disappear.
+Quick tip: if you choose to write the essay, then please be warned that PowerPrep has a bad reputation for swallowing up test-takers' essays--the software is a bit clunky, and for some reason, after you write them they have a tendency to disappear.
 So I strongly recommend that you write your essays on an outside word processor where your work can be saved as a backup, or at least make sure to cut-and-paste the text of your essay into a text document when you are done.

 2) Purchase one, preferably two (the second copy should be left blank) of the Official Guide to the GRE.
 This book contains invaluable practice problems, information, and two additional paper tests.
 Start working through the book from front to back.
-If you get stuck on something, just mark the page and move on.
+If you get stuck on something, then just mark the page and move on.
 The idea is to get yourself familiarized with the test as much as you can before you start taking a class or working with a tutor.
 I can also recommend the Manhattan Prep 5-lb book of GRE Practice Questions, which does not include real GRE questions but is an excellent resource for practicing specific types of GRE skills.

-4) Take advantage of free and/or paid online GRE resources from companies and individuals such as GregMat.com (only $5/month), The Tested Tutor, Target Test Prep, GRE Quantum Grad Prep, Greenlight Test Prep, and Magoosh.
+4) Take advantage of free and/or paid online GRE resources from companies and individuals such as GregMat.com (only $8/month), The Tested Tutor, Target Test Prep, GRE Quantum Grad Prep, Greenlight Test Prep, and Magoosh.

 Be careful when trying to learn by video exclusively, however.
 It is important to understand that video learning is often not the best type of learning.
 It's easy to watch a video, of course, but it often doesn't lead to great retention and test-taking awareness.
 Working on practice questions, reviewing them, putting them aside for 7-10 days to forget the details, then reworking the ones you got wrong until you have fixed your mistakes is much more valuable than passive study.